WWEDU/hiring/announcement.md

 ## You are willing to come to Wels/Austria for a few weeks

-  We will invite developers to work with us in Wels/Austria for the first couple of weeks to see if you fit our team and mood.
+  We will invite developers to work with us in Wels/Austria for the first couple of weeks to see if you fit into our team and mood.
   WWEDU will pay for your flight and will offer you a free apartment next to our office.

   You may return to your home and work as a remote developer once we've found an agreement.
-Visiting Austria maybe necessary from time to time.
+Visiting Austria may be necessary from time to time.